zd87pl/wpsandbox/README.md

    ```
    docker-compose up --build
    ```

+   Note for Apple Silicon (M1/M2) users: The setup is configured to work with ARM64 architecture.
+No additional steps are required.

 4. Once the containers are up and running, you can access:
    - The WordPress site at `http://localhost:8080`